-Harvesters is group within the Harvest community geared toward people who are 50+ years in age.
+Harvesters is a group within the Harvest community geared toward people who are 50+ years in age.
 Our purpose is to provide a way to connect with the Harvest family, to meet new friends, to study the Bible, and to serve the church and community.
 We gather once a month for a fellowship activity like museum visits, movies at the church, train rides, and live theater performances.
 A meal is usually included with each gathering.

 If you have any questions about Harvesters and/or would like to be included on the Harvesters’ e-mail list, please contact Bob and Mary Stark, Harvesters Coordinators, at 231-564-0677 or .

-If you have questions, please feel free to contact Bob and Mary Stark at (231) 564-0677.
+If you have any questions, please contact Bob and Mary Stark at (231) 564-0677.